caseyamcl/phpoaipmh/README.md

 ------------------------------------

 Some OAI-PMH endpoints employ rate-limiting so that you can only make X number of requests in a given time period.
-These endpoints will return a `503` HTTP status code if your code generates too many HTTP requests too quickly.
+These endpoints will return a `503 Retry-AFter` HTTP status code if your code generates too many HTTP requests too quickly.

 If you have installed [Guzzle](http://guzzlephp.org), then you can use the [Retry-Subscriber](https://github.com/guzzle/retry-subscriber) to automatically